waldemar13311/ToDoList/README.md

 ### 2. Second log in and save the items in your account
 ![](gif/Account%20mode.gif)

-Thank you for watching 🥰 and good luck in programing 😉!
+Thank you for watching 🥰 and good luck 😉!